 Anyway, point is, you can cook chicken over a campfire any where.
 Whether you’re actually camping, or “camping” in your backyard.

-How do you cook chicken on a campfire?
+How do you cook chicken over a campfire?

-You can smoke a chicken over a campfire, you just need a rotisserie style set up.
+You can easily smoke a chicken over a campfire, you just need a rotisserie style set up and some time.

 What tools do you need to cook chicken over a campfire?